dmtrang13/idatt2104-CRDT-Notes/README.md

 - Deterministic merge logic for LWW registers, add-wins sets, and RGA text.
 - First-class insert and delete operations for RGA text.
 - Browser editor with local pending-operation storage, reconnect, and missing-op sync.
+- Login page, document home page, document creation, and invite-link sharing.
 - Node backend using `ws` for WebSockets and `pg` for optional PostgreSQL persistence.
 - Optional Emscripten/WASM wrapper for using the C++ RGA from the browser.
 - Document separation with `document_id`.
-- Optional auth token, per-document tokens, and WebSocket origin allowlist.
+- Hybrid auth: workspace token for all documents, per-document tokens for shared-note invites, and WebSocket origin allowlist.
 - PostgreSQL operation table keyed by `(document_id, id)`.
 - Dependency indexes and a snapshot table prepared for later compaction work.
 - Docker Compose setup for the backend and PostgreSQL.
-- GitHub Actions workflow for C++, Node syntax checking, and Docker Compose validation.
+- GitHub Actions workflow for C++, backend/frontend Node tests, and Docker Compose validation.

 This is still a proof-of-concept, not a production editor.
 The frontend diff is still O(n^2), snapshots are not yet used, and full production-grade auth/authorization is outside the current scope.